Bwca/poor-mans-diy-pipeline/README.md

-# Quick branch checker for frontend
+# Poor man's DIY pipeline for frontend

+When you have no CI/CD pipeline configured but you want to run checks on a branch.

+Just don't ask why...

 ## What does it do